A US beginner’s playbook · 2026

 That's it.
 No course, no paid mentor, no $2,000 camera.
 Month one is about building the habit of shipping.
 Money shows up later — but only to people who cleared the habit stage first.

-What you'll actually earn in month 1 vs. month 12
+What you'll actually earn from home in month 1 vs. month 12

 This is the section almost nobody writes honestly, so here it is.
-Assume you're a US beginner starting from zero audience, zero skills, working evenings and weekends.
-These ranges come from people I personally know who've done the work — not from screenshot threads on Twitter.
+Assume you're a US beginner starting from zero audience, zero skills, working evenings and weekends from home.
+These ranges of from-home income come from people I personally know who've done the work — not from screenshot threads on Twitter.

 Month 1.
 Realistically, zero dollars.
 YouTube requires the Partner Program (1K subs + 4K watch hours, or 10M Shorts views in 90 days) before ads pay.
 AI websites need Google to index and trust the site — that's 3–6 months for most new sites.
 Apps need to be approved and then discovered.
 AI-tools freelance is the one exception — a beginner can sometimes charge $50–$300 for a simple ChatGPT automation delivered to a local US business by week four.
 Don't count on it, but it does happen.